 Anyword pros:

-• Engagement scores and other metrics are surprisingly accurate
+Engagement scores and other metrics are surprisingly accurate; plus, it integrates with various ad platforms

 Anyword cons:

-Anyword is definitely aimed at marketers, and its other tools—like the Data-Driven Editor and the Website Targeted Message—all allow you to target your content toward specific audiences and give things engagement scores.
+The Data-Driven Editor, in particular, is targeted at social media and ads.
+In addition to allowing you to create content with specific platforms in mind, Anyword analyzes everything it generates (or you create) and gives it an engagement score that compares how it stacks up to the content it has in its database.
 While I certainly can't confirm the validity of any of these scores, they at least pass the sniff test.
 I generally thought the AI-generated content that Anyword scored higher was better—and even when I disagreed, I still liked one of the top options.

 Anyword pricing: Starter plan from $49/month for 1 user and 1 brand voice.